Railroad Retirement Benefits

 ERISA consultants at the Retirement Learning Center (RLC) Resource Desk regularly receive calls from financial advisors on a broad array of technical topics related to IRAs, qualified retirement plans and other types of retirement savings and income plans, including nonqualified plans, stock options, and Social Security and Medicare.
 We bring Case of the Week to you to highlight the most relevant topics affecting your business.

 A recent call with a financial advisor is representative of a common inquiry related to Railroad Retirement Benefits.
+The advisor asked: “I have a client who participates in a pension with the railroad.
+Can you give me information on the arrangement?”

 Highlights of the Discussion